coda1996/simtrig/README.md

 ```
 -m=1
 ```
-This is by default enabled
+This is by default enabled.

 ### Entering target position manualy
 ```